The most important factor to getting what you want

 If you are limited on cash or beyond the limits for qualifying ratios, you could specify that the seller is to pay all or a portion of your closing costs, or buy down your interest rate for the first year or two, or even that the seller “carry back” as a second mortgage part of the cost of the home.
 In cases where the seller does not need all the proceeds from the sale, this is a possibility.
 The advantage of a carry-back to you is not only less cash for the purchase, but you may also be able to avoid paying mortgage insurance.

-Whenever you ask for incentives such as these, you will probably find the seller less willing to negotiate on price.
+Whenever you ask for incentives such as these, you will probably find the seller less willing to negotiate on price, or more likely to reject the offer entirely.
 After all, what you are really asking for is to have the seller to give you some money to help you buy their house.
 You get the benefit of paying less cash in the beginning by paying a bit more in the long run.

-Homes directly next door, having exactly the floor plan, being exactly the same age, in comparable condition and having exactly the same “location” factors (neither being a corner lot, for example) can easily have a true market value different by 25%.
+Homes directly next door, having exactly the floor plan, being exactly the same age, in comparable condition and having exactly the same “location” factors (neither being a corner lot, for example) can have a true market value different by 25%, or more.
 A pool, tile roof, upgraded systems, granite counters, upgraded flooring, and larger lot size are just some of the features that would produce a very significant difference in value to otherwise near-identical properties.
-You offer should reflect the presence or absence of such features relative to the “typical” home in the community.
+Your offer should reflect the presence or absence of such features relative to previous “comparable” sales of other home in the community.